 Can businesses, schools and other public places still require masks?

 The latest executive order makes clear that businesses, schools and other places open to the public may require people to wear masks and follow safety measures like social distancing.
 In the same way that customers may be required to wear shoes and a shirt to receive service, businesses can ask customers to wear masks for the safety of their employees and other customers.
 If a customer refuses to wear a mask, the business can ask that person to leave.
 And if that person does not comply, they could be subject to civil or criminal penalties for trespass, which can result in a Class B misdemeanor that is punishable by up to six months in jail and a $2,000 fine.

 Likely, yes.
 Although there have been lawsuits challenging certain provisions of stay home and mask orders, most courts have upheld their constitutionality because state and local governments have authority to provide for public health, welfare and safety.

 However, the government's power is not unlimited; you still have constitutional rights under these types of orders.
 The U.S. Supreme Court tells us as much, stating that the Constitution still applies even in times of crisis.
 As governments respond to this public health crisis, the measures they take to protect public health can still be examined in court and cannot be used to suppress free expression or your constitutional rights.

 Do I still have a right to protest during this pandemic?

-Even though you have a right to protest during this pandemic, the ACLU of Texas urges you to do so safely by engaging in social distancing, wearing masks, organizing a car protest, or utilizing other creative approaches.
 You can also find additional Know Your Rights information on Free Speech and the Right to Protest by clicking here.